UCSBCarpentry/2019-04-11-UCSB-SW-Workshop/_episodes/git-novice/04-changes.md

 After reviewing our change, it's time to commit it:

 ~~~
-$ git commit -m "Add concerns about effects of Mars' moons on Wolfman"
+$ git commit -m "Add concerns about effects of Mars' moons on Juan"
 $ git status
 ~~~
 {: .language-bash}